 The NCC works closely with indigenous communities in Canada’s Capital Region, in particular the Algonquin First Nation.
 Major Algonquin communities include:

-In addition to collaboration on archeology and cultural heritage projects, the NCC engages in regular dialogue with indigenous communities on major development projects in the region.
+In addition to collaboration on archaeology and cultural heritage projects, the NCC engages in regular dialogue with indigenous communities on major development projects in the region.

 Canada's Capital Cities Organization (CCCO) includes representatives from Canada’s national, provincial and territorial capitals.
 Its goal is to foster an exchange of ideas among participants from different parts of the country.
 The CCCO provides opportunities for representatives — and capitals — to share their skills and to combine efforts to promote capital cities, both culturally and economically.